scalable-react/scalable-react-boilerplate/README.md

 We incorporate an ESLint configuration and follow strictly the [AirBnb JS & JSX style guides](https://github.com/airbnb/javascript).

+# Experimentation
+This is a living and breathing project.
+At times, we may implement features that are expiremental, meaning that they may not entirely work.
+We will do our best to point out the areas that are not fully tested and encourage you to submit issues and pull requests if you find a bug and want to help us fix it!

+### Docker Support
+Coming soon the app will support Docker, which will contain a configured web server to make deployment of this boilerplate simple!
+You can take a look at [this branch](https://github.com/RyanCCollins/scalable-react-boilerplate/tree/feat_rc_docker_config) for more details.

 # Documentation

 ## Getting Started